storacha/www/src/pages/docs/concepts/upload-vs-store.md

 Fortunately, this shouldn't make things any more complicated - we go into more detail below, but in general, when you remove a content CID from your account, you'll want to remove the shard CIDs as well (e.g., in the client calling `client.remove(contentCID, { shards: true })`).

 However, if you are a power user interacting with shard CIDs as well (like in the previous section), then you need to be more cautious about removing shard CIDs from your account.
 (This is why the default for the client and CLI methods is for shards to be maintained after removing a content CID).
 Learn more about how to do this in the Remove section.

+## When should I care about Piece CIDs?

+Piece CIDs are how you can reference your data when it is stored in Filecoin Storage Providers.
+You can think of Piece CIDs as another way to reference a shard - they are in fact calculated from shard data.
+Piece CIDs are used in [PoDSI (Proof of Data Segment Inclusion)](/docs/concepts/podsi/) - a proof that a piece is included in a larger piece, which allows users and third parties to prove their data is stored with a Filecoin Storage Provider.